phaserjs/phaser/README.md

 * Removed duplicate methods from PIXI.Text such as wordWrap and updateText as Phaser overrides them, so it was wasting bytes.
 * Phaser.StateManager no longer calls `preRender` unless the State `create` method has finished.
 If the State doesn't have a `create` method then `preRender` runs immediately.
 * Phaser.StateManager.created is a new read-only boolean that tells you if the State has finished running its `create` method.
 If it doesn't have one it's always true.
+* RenderTexture.render and `renderXY` would ignore the Sprites rotation or scale.
+The full Sprite transform is now used correctly when the Sprite is drawn to the texture.
+If you wish to replicate the old behavior please use `RenderTexture.renderRawXY` instead.
+* Pixi.Sprite.renderCanvas and renderWebGL now has a new optional matrix parameter.
+You can use this to render the Sprite with an alternative transform matrix without actually adjusting the Sprite matrix at all.
+* RenderTexture.matrix has been removed as it's no longer used.

 ### Bug Fixes